Great Pretenders (game show)

-Great Pretenders is an American half-hour television music game show that originally aired on Fox Family and ran for about four seasons from 1999 to 2002.
+Great Pretenders is an American half-hour television music game show that originally aired on Fox Family and ran for four seasons from 1998 to 2002.
 It was hosted by former pop trio Wild Orchid.
 On the show, teenagers lip synced and danced to their favorite songs for the chance to win prizes.
 Their performances were subsequently judged by a live studio audience.